aeternity/protocol/channels/ON-CHAIN.md

 	- [`channel_slash`](#channel_slash)
 	- [`channel_settle`](#channel_settlement)

+Each party keeps a state tree specific for the channel.
+It consists of all the channel data: accounts, contracts and etc. and has the same structure as the on-chain state tree.
+Off-chain transactions update this channel auxiliary tree.
+It is a responsibility of the parties to keep this it locally.
+Solo closing transactions provide a proof of inclusion for it instead of posting the whole tree.
+Each off-chain update consists of updates being applied on top of channel state tree and an integer value `round` representing when it happened.
+Since `round` must always be bumped, provided two off-chain transactions we can reason which was performed earlier than the other.

+Each on-chain updating transaction provides two fields that are essential for future conflict resolution: `round` and `state_hash`.
+The state hash is the root hash of the channel state tree after the on-chain has been applied to the local state tree.
+The `round` is the _next_ state channel internal round.
+Thus the on-chain update transaction represents on-chain the next off-chain state of the channel.
+This way we can solo close a channel according to the last on-chain state.
+All we have to do is to provide a proof of inclusion having the same `state_hash`.

 ## Establishing channel on-chain

 All of the on-chain operations could be submitted by any peer but we assume that